 One of the most underutilized strategies is using your RMD to manage your wider tax liability.
 Because RMDs are taxable income, you can earmark up to 100% of the distribution for federal and state tax withholding.

-• Roth Conversions: If you plan to convert traditional IRA funds to a Roth IRA in 2026, you will incur a tax bill.
-You can use your RMD withholding to pay this liability (you must satisfy your RMD requirement before any Roth conversion can take place).
+• Roth Conversions: If you plan to convert traditional IRA funds to a Roth IRA, you can use your RMD withholding to pay the tax liability.
+You must satisfy your RMD requirement before any Roth conversion can take place.

-• Portfolio Income: If you have significant taxable income from other sources such as capital gains, dividends, or interest; increasing the withholding on your RMD can help you avoid under-payment penalties without the hassle of making quarterly estimated tax payments.
+• Portfolio Income: If you have significant taxable income from capital gains, dividends, or interest, increasing the withholding on your RMD can help you avoid underpayment penalties.

 3. The QCD Advantage